padmalcom/nsfwrecog/README.md

-# NSFW detector
+# NSFW Recog
 This library is meant to detect and censor nsfw content in public media.
-Models can be found [here](https://github.com/padmalcom/nsfwdectector/releases/tag/nsfwdetector_v1), they are downloaded automatically and cached.
+Models can be found [here](https://github.com/padmalcom/nsfwrecog/releases/tag/nsfwrecog_v1), they are downloaded automatically and cached.

 ![sample image](graphics/sample.png)